Elastic Splines I: Existence

-Note that, by Lemma \alternate\ (see Fig. 2.1), $y_1$ and $y_2$ can also be expressed as $y_1=\xi(t_1)=\norm{E_{[0,t_1]}^2}$ and $y_2=\xi(t_2)=\norm{E_{[0,t_2]}^2}$, where $t_1,t_2\in[0,\pi]$ are determined by $\gD(E_{[0,t_1]})=\ga-\gga$ and $\gD(E_{[0,t_2]})=\gb-\gga$. \enddefinition We mention further that $G(\gga)$ (see Theorem \leftright) is a lower bound on the bending energy of our generic curve $f$, and $\gs(\gga)$ is a signed distance, which is illustrated in Fig. 5.4.
-Regarding $\gl(\gga)$, we mention that the curves $r(u,\ell)$ and $l(\ell,v)$, shown in Fig. 5.4, are similar to $E_{[0,t_1]}$ and $E_{[0,t_2]}$, respectively, with common dilation factor $\gl(\gga)$.
-The crucial identity relating $G(\gga)$, $\gs(\gga)$ and $\gl(\gga)$ is given in Lemma \twoconsequences.
+Note that, by Lemma \alternate\ (see Fig. 2.1), $y_1$ and $y_2$ can also be expressed as $y_1=\xi(t_1)=\norm{\Bern_{[0,t_1]}^2}$ and $y_2=\xi(t_2)=\norm{\Bern_{[0,t_2]}^2}$, where $t_1,t_2\in[0,\pi]$ are determined by $\gD(\Bern_{[0,t_1]})=\ga-\gga$ and $\gD(\Bern_{[0,t_2]})=\gb-\gga$. \enddefinition We mention further that $G(\gga)$ (see Theorem \leftright) is a lower bound on the bending energy of our generic curve $f$, and $\gs(\gga)$ is a signed distance, which is illustrated in Fig. 5.4.
+Regarding $\dilpar(\gga)$, we mention that the curves $r(u,\gl)$ and $l(\gl,v)$, shown in Fig. 5.4, are similar to $\Bern_{[0,t_1]}$ and $\Bern_{[0,t_2]}$, respectively, with common dilation factor $\dilpar(\gga)$.
+The crucial identity relating $G(\gga)$, $\gs(\gga)$ and $\dilpar(\gga)$ is given in Lemma \Gderiv.

-Our constructive proof that $S(u,v)$ contains an optimal curve is broken into several cases which depend on $\ga$ and $\gb$.
-To help the reader track these cases, we give here a short description of each case and where in this section or the next it is treated. \definition{Summary \Tlabel\SummarySuv} We assume $\ga\in(0,\pi)$, $\abs\gb\leq\ga$ and $\gb\geq\ga-\pi$. {\bf (a) $\gb=\ga-\pi$.} This case is treated just above Remark \Uturn\ and results in an optimal curve of second form. {\bf (b) $\gb\geq 0$ or ($\ga-\pi<\gb<0$ and $\gs(\gb)\geq 0$).} It is shown in Lemma \Gderiv\ that the function $G$ has a minimum value $G_{min}$, and in Corollary \mostofit\ $(vi)$ it is shown that $G_{min}$ equals the minimum bending energy in $S(u,v)$.
+Our constructive proof that $S(u,v)$ contains an optimal curve is broken into three cases which depend on $\ga$ and $\gb$.
+To help the reader track these cases, we give here a short description of each case and where in this section or the next it is treated. \definition{Summary \Tlabel\SummarySuv} We assume $\ga\in(0,\pi)$, $\abs\gb\leq\ga$ and $\gb\geq\ga-\pi$.

+{\bf Case A:} $\gb=\ga-\pi$.
+This case is treated just below and results in an optimal curve of second form.

+{\bf Case B:} $\gb\geq 0$ or ($\ga-\pi<\gb<0$ and $\gs(\gb)\geq 0$).
+It is shown in Lemma \Gderiv\ that the function $G$ has a minimum value $G_{min}$, and in Corollary \mostofit\ $(vi)$ it is shown that $G_{min}$ equals the minimum bending energy in $S(u,v)$.
 Each $\gga\in\gG$, where $G$ is minimized, gives rise to an optimal curve in $S(u,v)$, but the form of the optimal curve depends on whether or not $\gga$ is the left endpoint of $\gG$.
 If $G$ is minimized at the left endpoint $\gga=\ga-\pi$, then it is shown in Corollary \mostofit\ $(iii)$, that the curve $f_{\ga-\pi}$, which is of second form, is an optimal curve in $S(u,v)$.
-If $G$ is minimized at any other point $\gga>\ga-\pi$, then it is shown in Corollary \mostofit\ $(iv),(v)$ that the curve $f_\gga$, which is of first form, is an optimal curve in $S(u,v)$. {\bf (c) $\ga-\pi<\gb<0$ and $\gs(\gb)\leq 0$.} In Theorem \MajorTom, it is shown that the unique curve (modulo equivalence) in $S(u,v)$ having minimal bending energy is a c-curve of first form.
+If $G$ is minimized at any other point $\gga>\ga-\pi$, then it is shown in Corollary \mostofit\ $(iv),(v)$ that the curve $f_\gga$, which is of first form, is an optimal curve in $S(u,v)$.